emorynlp/nlp4j/nlp4j/README.md

-# Emory NLP
+# NLP4J

-The Emory NLP project provides software and resources for natural language processing.
-This project is under the [Apache 2](http://www.apache.org/licenses/LICENSE-2.0) license and developed by the [NLP Research Group](http://nlp.mathcs.emory.edu) at [Emory University](http://emory.edu).
+The NLP4J project provides a NLP toolkit for JVM languages.
+This project is under the [Apache 2](http://www.apache.org/licenses/LICENSE-2.0) license and is currently developed by the [NLP Research Group](http://nlp.mathcs.emory.edu) at [Emory University](http://emory.edu).

 * Latest release: 1.0.0 (expected by 02/2016).